Skip to Content

-Hawzien Gebremedhin, Plante Moran’s Diversity, Equity, and Inclusion (DEI) leader, may be only 32 years old, but she’s driven by a personal conviction some might associate with people much older.
-That’s because she’s spent a considerable amount of time contemplating her purpose, or her “why?” as she calls it.
+Hawzien Gebremedhin, Plante Moran’s Diversity, Equity, and Inclusion (DEI) leader, is driven by a personal conviction that brings meaning to her life.
+That’s because she’s spent a considerable amount of time contemplating her purpose — or her “why?” as she calls it.

 So what’s Hawzien’s “why?”
 Hawzien believes her purpose is to help marginalized people of all backgrounds feel supported and empowered — and that passion drives her motivation to create more inclusive spaces.